deeplearning4j/deeplearning4j/programmingguide/07_nlp.md

 List<String> tokens = tokenizer.getTokens();
 ```

-We can create tokenizers for strings using a TokenizerFactory and then obtain tokens by calling on the functions of the tokenizer.
+We can create tokenizers for strings using a `TokenizerFactory` and then obtain tokens by calling on the functions of the tokenizer.
 We can either iterate over the tokens or get an entire list of tokens at once.
-By obtaining tokens, it is possible to create the vocabulary of a document.
+With those tokens, it is possible to create the vocabulary of a document.

 ### Vocabulary

-The mechanism for general-purpose natural language tasks in DL4J is the vocabulary or vocab cache.
-The vocab cache can be used to store tokens, frequencies of words, document occurrences, and more.
+The mechanism for general-purpose, natural-language tasks in DL4J is the vocabulary or vocab cache.
+The vocab cache can be used to store tokens, the frequencies of words, document occurrences, and more.
 As you iterate over tokens of a text, you need to decide whether the tokens should be included in the vocab cache.
 The usual criterion is if a token occurs more than a predetermined frequency in the corpus, then it is added to the vocab.
 If the token does not occur frequently enough, then the token will not be a vocab word.
 In order to track tokens, we can use code as shown below.

 ```
 addToken(new VocabWord(1.0,"myword"));